 How do you get a Cuba Visitor Visa?

-Citizens of European nations, the US, Canada, Australia and New Zealand are able to purchase a Cuba Visitor Visa online from Cubavisas.com, making it an exceptionally easy process you can complete from your sofa.
+Citizens of European nations, the US, Canada, Australia and New Zealand can purchase a Cuba Visitor Visa online from Cubavisas.com, making it an exceptionally easy process you can complete from your sofa.
 All you need before applying is a return air ticket.

-For Canadians the process is even easier than that, with Air Canada and other Canadian airlines including the Cuba Visitor Visa as part of your plane ticket (but please do check!).
+The process is even easier than that for Canadian citizens, with Air Canada and other Canadian airlines including the Cuba Visitor Visa as part of your plane ticket (but please do check!).
 It will be handed to you on the plane.
 Simple!

-Should you already be in the region, Cuba Visitor Visas are also available at many airports in Mexico, Central America and the Caribbean when you check in for a flight, with this process only taking a few minutes.
-If you plan to buy your visa in this way, please double check the service is available at the airport you intend to fly from!
+Should you already be in the region, Cuba Visitor Visas are also available at many airports in Mexico, Central America and the Caribbean when you check in for a flight.
+This process will only take a few minutes.
+If you plan to buy your visa in this way, please make sure to double check that the service is available at the airport you intend to fly from!

 Finally, it’s also possible to obtain Cuba Visitor Visas from your nearest Cuban embassy or consulate.
 There are 116 around the world, usually in capital cities and larger cities where there is demand.
 A full list of diplomatic missions worldwide can be found here: http://misiones.minrex.gob.cu/en